 A step-by-step guide to convert WordPress (WP) into a static site and host them in Google Cloud Storage (GCS).

-Running massive traffic WordPress site is challenging.
+Running massive traffic WordPress sites is challenging.
 There are many factors:

-- Expensive – require server(s) based on size of traffic
+- Expensive – require server(s) based on the size of the traffic

-A static site is lightweight and security is less concern.
+A static site is lightweight, and security is less concerned.

 You can get the static site running on cloud storage like GCS and pay for just storage/bandwidth cost (much lower compare to WordPress server).